 For Year 5, accessibility of knowledge was the strongest predictor of elaborative inference generation.
 The Constructionist Theory suggests that elaborative inferences are generated offline, when prompted, after a conscious search of long-term memory, as the knowledge needed for the generation of these inferences is neither readily accessible nor strongly activated whilst reading (Graesser et al., 1994).
 Knowledge is thought to be stored in networks (Kintsch, 1988; 1998).
 Developments in knowledge networks are thought to reflect not only the addition of new knowledge, but the reorganisation of knowledge, resulting in more efficient knowledge activation via associative and conscious search mechanisms (Barnes et al., 1996).
 Year 5 were slower to activate knowledge than all other groups, suggesting their knowledge networks may not be as well organised as the other groups.
 Therefore, even when given a prompt and time to search long-term memory, Year 5 may still experience difficulty efficiently activating the necessary knowledge.
 Year 5s may thus only generate elaborative inferences with information that is easily accessible.
-This is consistent with the results of Barnes et al. (1996) who found that knowledge that was readily accessible was twice as likely to be used when generating an inference than knowledge that was more difficult to access.
+This is consistent with the results of Barnes et al.

+(1996) who found that knowledge that was readily accessible was twice as likely to be used when generating an inference than knowledge that was more difficult to access.

 Typically, knowledge inhibited is that with low activation levels due to weak or minimal connections with other nodes in the currently activated mental model of the text (Kintsch, 1988).
 When reading, knowledge necessary for coherence inferences is likely to have strong and numerous connections with currently activated nodes, but this is not the case for elaborative inferences.
 Consequently, for coherence inference generation there is likely to be one strong overriding inference, with multiple connections.
 Conversely, for elaborative inferences, several competing possibilities, with similar activation levels may be accessed when the reader performs a conscious search of long-term memory.
 Maintenance and integration of all possibilities would be cognitively demanding and possibly overwhelm the reader's limited working memory capacity and result in inference generation failure (Cain & Oakhill, 2006a; De Beni et al., 1998; Kershaw & Schatschneider, 2012).
 The reader must thus select one possibility, inhibiting all others.
 The number of competing possibilities will be determined by how readily accessible the reader's knowledge is.
-Knowledge accessibility improved from Year 5 to Year 7, Year 7 may thus access more representations than Year 5, explaining the central role of inhibitory control in the elaborative inferencial process of Year 7s.
-This also explains the increase in inference generation skill and inference generation abilities during this time are driven by developments and interactions between accessibility of knowledge and inhibitory control.
+Knowledge accessibility improved from Year 5 to Year 7, Year 7 may thus access more representations than Year 5, explaining the central role of inhibitory control in the elaborative inferential process of Year 7s.
+This also explains the increase in inference generation skill and inference generation speed observed between Year 5 and Year 7 - i.e. developments in inference generation abilities during this time are driven by developments and interactions between accessibility of knowledge and inhibitory control.

 In opposition to the positive relationship observed in Year 7, a negative relationship was observed between elaborative inference skill and inhibitory control in adults.
 This suggests that for adults those with stronger inhibitory control make more elaborative inference errors.
 There are several possible, highly speculative, reasons for this relationship.
-Although not detectable in the current findings, some adults may have been generating some elaborative inferences online.
-A function of inhibitory control in online inference generation is to suppress the automatic activation of irrelevant and/or contradictory knowledge, thus creating a clear workspace (e.g. Cain, 2006; Harnishfeger, 1995).
-Elaborative inferences are argued to be generated offline as there are often multiple plausible possibilities (e.g. Albrecht et al., 1995).
-Whilst adults may be able to maintain some of these possibilities whilst reading, maintenance of all possibilities could still overload working memory and thus result in comprehension failure.
-Adults with strong inhibitory control may thus strongly inhibit all possibilities, except the one (or two) that is most strongly activated.
-However, if this does not match the target picture, the IST will suggest an error has been made.
-Those adults with weak inhibitory control, however, may also be those with a more limited working memory capacity (the rule-shift-cards task is not a pure measure of inhibition, such that success is dependent on other skills, including working memory capacity) and thus this group may generate elaborative inferences
+Although not detectable in the current findings, some adults may have been generating some elaborative inferences online38.
+A function of inhibitory control in online inference generation is to suppress the automatic activation of irrelevant and/or

-&lt;sup>38 Data in the current study may have been skewed by those adults not generating elaborative inference online.
+38 Data in the current study may have been skewed by those adults not generating elaborative inference online.
 This was the case in the Long et al. (1994) study.
 Their findings suggested that elaborative inferences were generated offline, until they split their sample by working memory capacity.
 The high working memory capacity group were found to generate elaborative errors whilst reading, whereas the low working memory capacity group were not.